Doboo/Node-RED-SFE/README.md

  - Issue `npm run-script build`
  - Issue `npm run-script package`

- You will now have an SFE in `./build/dist` - Congraulations!
+ You will now have an SFE in `./build/dist` - Congratulations!

  ## Configuration